MuhammadSheraza002/Mathematics-For-DS-ML/Linear Algebra/1 Linear Equations and Implementation in Python/READme.md

 Understanding linear algebra concepts is foundational for a wide range of applications.
 This guide emphasizes the significance of linear equations, systems of linear equations, and visualization techniques in algebraic modeling.
 Gaussian Elimination is introduced as a systematic method for solving systems, and the concept of system consistency is discussed for a comprehensive understanding.
 Practical implementation in Python using libraries like NumPy and Sympy further enhances the applicability of these concepts in real-world scenarios.

-Feel free to use and customize this README.md file as needed.